MosesSupposes/Purescript-By-Example/text/chapter10.md

 (Left (NonEmptyList (NonEmpty (ErrorAtIndex 2 (TypeMismatch "Int" "Boolean")) Nil)))
 ```

-The `purescript-foreign-generic` library tells us where in the JSON document the type error occurred.
+The `foreign-generic` library tells us where in the JSON document the type error occurred.

 ## Handling Null and Undefined Values

-Real-world JSON documents contain null and undefined values, so we need to be able to handle those too. `purescript-foreign-generic` solves this problem with the 'Maybe' type constructor to represent missing values.
+Real-world JSON documents contain null and undefined values, so we need to be able to handle those too. `foreign-generic` solves this problem with the 'Maybe' type constructor to represent missing values.

 ```text
 > import Prelude